What is Financial Modeling?

 Example #6 Comparative Company Analysis model:

-- By looking at the numbers of its peers, we get a ballpark figure of the valuation of the company.
+- By looking at the numbers of its peers, we get a ballpark figure for the valuation of the company.

 - It works on the assumption that similar companies will have similar EV/EBITDA and other valuation multiples.